Judges' licenses are renewed annually, providing that the following conditions are met:

 Should a judge fail to meet these requirements, the judge's license will be held in abeyance until such time that the requirement is met.

-b) Participate for a minimum of one (1) ring stewarding assignment at a CKC Conformation Show for a minimum of four (4) hours; and
+a) Participate for a minimum of one (1) ring stewarding assignment at a CKC Conformation Show for a minimum of four (4) hours; and

 Judges that are licensed to judge three (3) breeds or less, are required to choose from the following options within each six (6) year cycle: